 In the workplace: communication is key.
 Sharing progress and results, encouraging friendly competition and supporting collaboration all create the necessary buzz.
 As teams become more diversified, a private on-line platform will be a great help in providing the connection.
 Private groups on LinkedIn and Facebook are a simple option, alternatively there are enterprise social network (ESN) apps such as Yammer, Salesforce’s Chatter, SocialCast and many others.
 Left alone these initiatives often flag, but with the catalyst of an enthusiastic moderator, these ESNs can create their own momentum of use and enthusiasm.

 You have probably noticed that all five of these game attributes are interconnected.
 You will also have recognised the features of good games, and the link to the workplace is common sense and hardly controversial.
 So why is it not happening already?
 There are many reasons for this, and if you want to increase engagement and team performance using these ideas, it is worth considering how to make it sustainable.

 One of the major obstacles is not lack of incentive or even understanding.
 It is the daunting prospect of developing and implementing game-inspired processes across the business, because they also need to be aligned to business goals and objectives to achieve the uplift in performance that is possible.

-If you want to increase your people’s level of engagement and team performance using game psychology, it is worth looking at an on-line subscription-based software tool called MyObjectives.
-This brings together a results-focussed methodology, alignment of team objectives to business goals and the use of game psychology to create highly engaged teams.
-This solution can be applied to single or multiple teams, and scalable from SME to large enterprises.
+If you want to increase your people’s level of engagement and team performance using game psychology, it is worth looking at an on-line subscription-based software tools.
+These bring together a results-focussed methodology, alignment of team objectives to business goals and the use of game psychology to create highly engaged teams.
+These solutions can be applied to single or multiple teams, and scalable from SME to large enterprises.